Trying for a baby

 - An ultrasound will be requested

-Depending on the results of your tests, some further investigations may be needed to see why you are struggling to conceive, or you may be referred to one of eight commissioned Assisted Conception Units (ACU) where other treatment options are available.
+Depending on the results of your tests, some further investigations may be needed to see why you are struggling to conceive.
+You may be referred to one of the commissioned Assisted Conception Units (ACU) for In Vitro Fertilisation (IVF) or Intacytoplasmic Sperm Injection (ICSI), if you meet the eligibility criteria.

-Same-sex couples
+Same-sex female couples

 IVF (In Vitro Fertilisation) and ICSI (Intracytoplasmic Sperm Injection) are both a form of treatment that involves collecting some eggs from a female partner and fertilising them with sperm in the lab.
 Once the eggs have been fertilised, one or two embryos will be placed back in to the womb.
 The two treatments differ in the number of sperm used. with IVF, the egg is added to a solution containing a large number of sperm.
 With ICSI, one sperm is injected directly into the egg.
 ICSI is used if sperm is unlikely to fertilise an egg naturally.